The Long-Term Effects of Bullying

 Re-engaging in social situations where victims feel safe can help them overcome their feelings of social anxiety and withdrawal.
 That’s why support groups are such a good coping strategy for bullying victims.
 People with similar traumatic experiences come together to share their problems and help each other recover.

-There are support groups specifically for bullying victims, and you can find one local to you via the Mental Health America Affiliate Resource Center.
+There are support groups specifically for victims of bullying, and you can find one locally through the Mental Health America Affiliate Resource Center.
 These groups understand the long-term effects of bullying and focus on empowering and supporting victims.

 References